 - Partner symbols can no longer include spaces.
 If you previously created a symbol that included a space, the space has been replaced with a hyphen.

-- The Requester Reference ID was previously not being retained when an the off-system request was created.
+- The Requester Reference ID was previously not being retained when an off-system request was created.
 This has been fixed, and the ID is now saved with the request as expected.

 - Using the Next Request option to navigate through a list of off-system requests would sometimes invoke an error.
 The Next Request and Previous Request options now behave as expected, letting you move forward and back among the list of requests.

-- In the Change Status menu, the list of reasons-for-no only displayed correctly in English.
+- In the Change Status menu, the list of reasons-for-no is only displayed correctly in English.
 The reasons-for-no now display correctly for all languages.
 Each reason-for-no is now preceded by three hyphens to “indent” the list within the Unfilled section of the menu.

 For more information, see Off-System Requesting.

 Improve fill rates and speed in-group fulfillment with enhanced requestability